jmparatte/jm_Scheduler/README.md

 - By default, **jm_Scheduler** starts immediately the routine and repeats it periodically.
 - The 1st execution can be differed.
-- The repeated executions can be discarded.
+- The repeated executions can be ignored.
 - The interval between executions can be dynamically modified.
 - The execution can be stopped and later restarted.
 - The executed routine can be dynamically changed.